sowmitra-das-sumit/sowmitra-das-sumit.github.io/teaching.md

 ## Teaching

-I have been teaching at the School of Data and Sciences at [BRAC University](https://www.bracu.ac.bd/) since September, 2019.
+I have been teaching (intermittently) at the School of Data and Sciences at [BRAC University](https://www.bracu.ac.bd/) since September, 2019.
 You can find below the course materials for the various courses I have taught.
 All of my lecture videos are available in my YouTube Channel [Rough Khata](https://www.youtube.com/@raf-khata) (which is the bengali for "scratch paper").

 <br>